rfo909/CFT/doc/Reference.md

 # also true
 ```

-3 as?
-(List("String","Dict"))

 ### Use in expressions

-The "as" is an expression, which takes the value to be checked from the stack.
-This means it operates independently
+The "as" is an expression, but one that takes the value to be checked from the stack, similar to
+the "=>" assignment.
+This means that syntactically it operates independently from whatever generated
-from whatever generated that value, and so we have the following issue:
+that value, and so we have the following issue:

 ```
 a=5